uablrek/rpncalc/README.md

 1. [The calculator](rpn.py).
 The stack and core functions
 2. [The User Interface](rpncalc.py).
-Calls the calculator and add non-math functions like `eng` and "print-stack"
+Calls the calculator and add non-math functions, like print functions, and physical constants

 The calculator passes all exceptions to the caller.
 I.e. no exceptions are caught or raised by the calculator.
 This is intentional.

-New math functions are added to the calculator (e.g. trig), while functions like printouts or modes (deg/rad) are added to the UI.
+New math functions are added to the calculator (e.g. trig), while functions like printouts or modes (deg/rad), and constants are added to the UI.

 The calculator must always be possible to test with unit-tests.
 ```